tranhelen/tranhelen/_posts/2014-09-19-from-the-desk.md

 - blog
 - tech
 layout: post
+twitter_desc: I write an honest letter about the first time I've ever experienced obvert sexism in the tech industry.
+twitter_image: 16-00card.jpg
 ---

 I sat in the audience while someone stood in front of me using sex and women as punchlines in his talk.
 Throughout the hour, he flashed hentai images, a gif of a monkey masturbating, and stopped scrubbing a video on a frame of a woman to remark, “Nice rack.”
 All this while littering his talk with dick jokes and an explanation of a conceptual video which centered around the idea of the domination of a woman.
 To my astonishment, his talk was punctuated by the sound of laughter from a handful of people in the audience.